FabienArcellier/spike-graphene-flask/README.md

 ## Getting started

-1. use graphene directly from the cli
+1. I check I can use graphene as local api solver from the cli

 ```bash
 python -m graphene_spike.cli graphene_cli